Sumanta01/predictive-analytics-alphapy/README.md

 ## 🎉 Acknowledgments

 - **AlphaPy Team** for the excellent AutoML framework
 - **Scikit-learn** for the foundational machine learning library
 - **Pandas & NumPy** for data manipulation capabilities
 - **Python Community** for the amazing ecosystem

+## 📄 License

+This project is open source and available under the [MIT License](LICENSE).

 ---

-**Built with ❤️ using AlphaPy AutoML for optimized house price prediction**
+### 💡 About This Project

+This optimized AlphaPy implementation demonstrates:
+- **Clean Code Architecture**: Production-ready, maintainable codebase
+- **AutoML Excellence**: Leveraging AlphaPy's powerful automation
+- **Performance Optimization**: 92.6% accuracy with minimal dependencies
+- **Best Practices**: Following industry standards for ML project structure

+**Developed by Sumanta Swain - Building efficient ML solutions with clean architecture** ✨